 Campus Events and Traditions

 Overall, Barnard strikes a great balance.
 Our adventurous and independent-minded students thrive on the energy of New York City, but can relax amidst a welcoming green space, and a friendly, engaging and close-knit campus community.
+Find out more about the College's social justice and inclusion education, community programs, leadership development, and more by visiting with our Office of Student Life.

 Barnard women have access to more than 80 clubs and organizations on our campus alone.
 Add to this list the hundreds of additional dually recognized clubs with members from both the Barnard and Columbia campuses provided for through our longstanding partnership with the University and the friendships developed among students on either side of Broadway.
 Student groups include theatre and vocal music groups, academic and pre-professional organizations, ethnic and cultural organizations, language clubs, community service groups, and yearbook and literary magazine staffs.
 The Barnard student news magazine, the Barnard Bulletin, is published monthly.